 Simple Steps To Building A Strong Brand

 A brand is a story that makes a public pledge.
 The story of your brand and business helps build an emotional connection with your audience and drives demand.
-It’s also one of the most critical pieces of any business, as it lets your current and prospective customers know how they can benefit from your products and services.
-Marketers should build brand loyalty on shared values with its consumers, as stated by the Harvard Business Review.
-This will make your business more relatable, position you as an industry leader and make you known for whatever it is your branding is trying to convey.
+Brand marketing is one of the most critical pieces of any business, as it lets your current and prospective customers know how they can benefit from your products and services.
+Brand marketers should build brand loyalty on shared values with its consumers, as stated by the Harvard Business Review.
+Branding will make your business more relatable, position you as an industry leader and make you known for whatever it is your branding is trying to convey.

 But what’s the real value of branding?
 According to Statista, strong brands enhance business performance primarily through their influence on three key stakeholder groups: (current and prospective) customers, employees and investors.
 They influence customer choice and create loyalty; attract, retain, and motivate talent; and lower the cost of financing.
 For example, Google is one of the most recognized brands in the world.
-In North America alone, the brand’s value amounted to approximately 229 billion U.S. dollars in 2016.
+In North America alone, the brand’s value amounted to approximately 229 billion U.S. dollars in 2016, and has continued to increase exponentially ever year since.

 The following are a few steps on how you can get started on creating your own successful brand: